 Do you have low ceilings?
 Do you want to make your room look larger, and your ceilings higher, simply and easily?
-You can do this using nothing more than paint and transform the way your room looks.
+You can do this simple home improvement project using nothing more than paint and transform the way your room looks.
 When you extend your ceiling down into your walls using paint, your ceiling will look higher and the room will look larger.
 Here’s how to achieve that look.

 Things You’ll Need Before You Start :

 - Paint – 2 colours.
 One for the ceiling, one for the walls

 Step 1.
 Paint your ceiling with the lighter coloured paint.
 Paint the edges between the ceiling and the walls and then extend the light coloured paint down 8 inches from the ceiling across the entire side of the wall.

 Step 2.
 Do the same thing in the corners of the room.
 Paint the joint where the two walls meet.

 Step 3.
 Wait 24 hours to be certain that the paint has dried before progressing to the next steps.

 Step 1.
 Measure and tape off where your ceiling will extend down your walls.
 Extend it about 6 inches–a standard rule of thumb.
 That is enough room to give a clear distinction without detracting from your walls or ceiling.